TKartist/GOAuTomation/README.md

 ## Usage
 - the `quantitative_context_extraction()` of the string_manipulation file is focused specifically on numerical data extraction
 - Extracting all texts while maintaining their positional value
+- Divides textified PDF as pages
+- Token calculator (Token is a unit used in LLMs which are equivalent to one variable; it is different from letter, word, or phrase)
+  Hence, to avoid issues, token count may play an important role in debugging and understanding the datastream
+- Sending asynchronous call to OpenAI API with designated system message and multiple chunks of user message

 ## Features